byett/dsd/Projects/README.md

 	* This is a group assignment, and for the most part you are graded as a group.
 I reserve the right to modify single student grades for extenuating circumstances, such as a clear lack of participation from a group member.
 You are allowed to rely on the expertise of your group members in certain aspects of the project, but you should all have at least a cursory understanding of all aspects of your project.

 ## Presentation (20% of your project grade):
 * Additionally, you’ll be expected to give a demonstration + presentation during the final exam period.
-This can take the form of a live demonstration + informal discussion (the encouraged option in most situations that will be given more leeway from any technical difficulties), or a pre-created video including the project in action + slides describing much of the same content as the github submission (a backup option primarily for groups that will be missing multiple members during the final exam period).
+This should take the form of a live demonstration (showcasing your code actually running on the board) + discussion (a virtual poster presentation that we will host in the B12 lab).
+* I plan to randomly assign 2 sets of groups to essentially have 2 hour-long sessions.
+In each session roughly half of you will be presenting and the other half will walk around and see everyone's projects.
+You are expected to be there for the full exam period and to actively participate in this process, and will receive a deduction if you fail to do so.
 	* Though this a group assignment, the presentation in particular is an area where I will penalize students who do not participate in the presentation/discussion or who are unable to answer questions about their project.

 ## Extra Notes: